-Support us All Our Appeals Big Blind Walk Donate Fundraise National Eye Research Centre is delighted to be the nominated charity partner for the Big Blind Walk in 2018, when Julian Jackson, founder and director of the social enterprise VisionBridge, will walk almost 1,000 miles from Land's End to John O'Groats during an eight week epic journey.
+Support us All Our Appeals Big Blind Walk Donate Fundraise National Eye Research Centre is delighted to be the nominated charity partner for the Big Blind Walk in 2018, when Julian Jackson, founder and director of the social enterprise VisionBridge, walked almost 1,000 miles from Land's End to John O'Groats during an eight week epic journey.
+We are still accepting donations in support of this wonderful adventure.
+Julian took 55 days to complete his challenge.
+Here's a seven minute video summary for you to enjoy!
 Julian lost his sight in 2010 to a retinal inherited disease and has a personal and professional interest in the daily battles being waged in hospitals and universities across the UK to prevent sight loss, treat eye disease, restore sight and improve the quality of life for patients through enhanced rehabilitation.
-He comments: “In the face of so much scientific progress, the usual barriers to maintaining a chosen livelihood, mobility, independence and emotional well being as well as enjoying travel and leisure activities will continue to dissipate.
+Picture: Julian Jackson with HRH The Countess of Wessex during the Big Blind Walk He comments: “In the face of so much scientific progress, the usual barriers to maintaining a chosen livelihood, mobility, independence and emotional well being as well as enjoying travel and leisure activities will continue to dissipate.
 We need to get out there and give eye research a profile that is noticeable, create an image that is recognisable, speak in a language that is understandable and build a context that is inspirational!”
-Click here for the provisional route plan and schedule Julian would be delighted if you wanted to walk with him along part of his journey.
-Just contact Julian for more details of where he'll be and when.
-Julian says he aims to use the walk to: Raise awareness and understanding of sight loss amongst diverse, sighted communities currently unknown and untouched by the voluntary sector Drive vision and eye health up the public health agenda Promote the critical role that eye research plays in the prevention of sight loss, treatment of eye disease, rehabilitation of patients and the restoration of sight Establish a fellowship fund to help the UK research community retain the best brains in eye research and sustain the momentum behind the astonishing advances already achieved Julian was interviewed about the walk and why it is important that we raise more money for eye research by Peter White on BBC Radio 4's 'In Touch' programme on Tuesday 30 January.
+Click here for the provisional route plan and schedule Click here for media coverage of the Big Blind Walk Julian says he aims to use the walk to: Raise awareness and understanding of sight loss amongst diverse, sighted communities currently unknown and untouched by the voluntary sector Drive vision and eye health up the public health agenda Promote the critical role that eye research plays in the prevention of sight loss, treatment of eye disease, rehabilitation of patients and the restoration of sight Establish a fellowship fund to help the UK research community retain the best brains in eye research and sustain the momentum behind the astonishing advances already achieved Julian was interviewed about the walk and why it is important that we raise more money for eye research by Peter White on BBC Radio 4's 'In Touch' programme on Tuesday 30 January.
 You can listen to the interview here The money raised will be divided 75% to National Eye Research Centre and 25% to VisionBridge, which is a social enterprise whose objectives are to promote eye research, raise awareness of sight loss and signpost donations to appropriate eye research funders.
 Commenting on the partnership Mike Daw, Chief Executive of National Eye Research Centre said, "We are delighted to be nominated as the official charity partner of the BigBlindWalk.
 Julian’s epic walk will help draw attention to the chronic underfunding of research into eye disease, sight loss and blindness in the UK.
 It is always surprising that, despite sight loss being feared second only to a cancer diagnosis, less than 2% of all medical research funding is directed at sight loss.
 The Big Blind Walk 2018 will help raise awareness of this issue and improve funding for eye research.
 We applaud Julian’s fantastic commitment to this challenge.”
 All donations are sent directly to National Eye Research Centre (registered charity number 1156134) who will use all the funds raised for translational eye research.
 National Eye Research Centre will pay a sum equal to 25% of donations received from the Big Blind Walk 2018 (excluding gift aid and subject to an agreed cap) to VisionBridge CIC to carry on activities which benefit the community and in particular (without limitation) to raise the level of awareness and understanding of sight loss and promote research and the need for continual research funding.
 VisionBridge CIC is a community interest company with registered company number 10238673.
 The total donation which VisionBridge CIC is targeting is £350,000.